Cybereason/epic-sklearn/README.md

 framework even more convenient and productive.

 The main difference in base-assumptions between scikit-learn and epic-sklearn is that epic-sklearn has pandas as a dependency.
-Moreover, most epic-sklearn components support pandas objects (DataFrame and Series) and "pass along" as much information as possible.
-For example, in most transformers, if the features matrix is provided as a DataFrame, the transformed matrix will also be a DataFrame, and the index (and columns, if applicable) will be preserved.
+Moreover, most epic-sklearn components support pandas objects (`DataFrame` and `Series`) and "pass along" as much information as possible.
+For example, in most transformers, if the features matrix is provided as a `DataFrame`, the transformed matrix will also be a `DataFrame`, and the `index` (and `columns`, if applicable) will be preserved.
 There are also a few components specifically designed for working only with pandas objects.